Hamed-Gharghi/Currency-Converter-Online/README.md

 ## Description

-This is a simple currency converter application built using PyQt5.
-The application allows users to convert amounts between different currencies using real-time exchange rates fetched from the Alpha Vantage API.
-It features a user-friendly interface where you can select currencies from drop-down lists, input an amount, and see the converted value.
+Currency Converter Online is a user-friendly desktop application built with PyQt5 that allows users to convert amounts between different currencies using real-time exchange rates provided by the Alpha Vantage API.
+It offers a simple interface with currency selection and conversion features.

 ## Features